Herzmansky

 Herzmansky was a department store in Vienna.
-It was founded by the Austrian Jewish merchant August Herzmansky in 1863.
+It was founded by the Austrian Silesian merchant August Herzmansky in 1863.
 The department store was located at Mariahilfer Strasse 26–30 / Stiftgasse 3 in the 7th district of Vienna, Neubau.
 A branch of the Peek & Cloppenburg chain has been in its place since 1998.

+The store became the largest drapery/department store in the Austro-Hungarian Empire by 1892.
+After August's death, his nephews and later other relatives took over the management, with various expansions and renovations taking place over the years.
+Shortly before the Nazis came to power, the company was sold to the Austrian Jewish merchant Max Delfiner.
+The store was "Aryanized" during the Nazi period but was later returned to its rightful owner, Max Delfiner, in 1948.
+After several changes in ownership, mergers, and modernizations, the Herzmansky department store closed in 1997.
+The site was sold to the Düsseldorf fashion chain Peek & Cloppenburg in 1998, ending the Herzmansky department store's long history.
+The original building on Stiftgasse still stands, preserving its exterior appearance.

 History

 August Herzmansky, who originated in Odry in what is now the Czech Republic, opened a general store in 1863 in the 7th district at Kirchengasse 2.
 The concept was well received by the shopping public due to its upscale product range and fixed prices.
 By 1892 Herzmansky was the largest drapery/department store in the Austro-Hungarian Empire.

 Architect Maximilian Katscher built the new building at Stiftgasse 3 between 1896 and 1897.
 This five-storey building was erected on a deep parcel of land (with a wrought-iron structure).
 A courtyard was designed in the middle with pillars (with stucco covering) and columns (covered with synthetic marble).
 At the end of the courtyard was a two-branched three-tier main staircase (also of wrought-iron), which was demolished in 1963.
 Two more staircases connected the building with another courtyard and a neighboring building.
 The ground and first floors were supported by the aforementioned limestone pillars, the second and third floors by marble pillars (made from Istrian Smerique marble).

 The expansion of the business led to Herzmansky having five locations by 1917.